OnapleRPG/Itemizer/README.md

 * __DescriptionRewrite__ set the mode of the item's description, if it set to ``false`` it's the Minecraft's default flags.
 But if it's ``true`` flags are rewritten in the item lore and hidden.

-## Minecraft Commands
-The plugin implements minecraft commands to interact with.
-* `/retrieve <id>` gives a configured item to the player.
-* `/fetch <id>`, which gets a random item from a given item pool.
 ### Item creation

 A file named __*items.conf*__ stores the items that can be retrieved from the plugin.